orbeon/orbeon-forms-doc/xforms/xbl/javascript.md

 </xxf:action>
 ```

+`instanceForControl()` gets or creates the instance of the JavaScript class associated with the current component.
+It creates class instances as necessary, keeping track of existing instances and maintaining a 1-to-1 mapping between instances of the XBL component in the form and instances of your JavaScript class.

+__WARNING: You should use this only to call your own methods.
+Do not use this to call the `init()`, `destroy()`, or other lifecycle methods documented in this page.__

 ### With Orbeon Forms 4.10 and earlier

+[DEPRECATED SINCE Orbeon Forms 2022.1]

 With Orbeon Forms 4.10 and earlier, you obtain the class using the JavaScript namespaces you declared alongside the class, and directly call the `instance()` factory function: